kpoxo6op/cv/cv.md

 Provided training and mentorship to team members on various technical components and best practices.

-#### Achievements

-Collaborated with colleagues across different teams to develop a user-friendly framework using Oracle DB, Shell scripts, SOAP, WSDL, and web frontend technologies.
+**Achievements**: Collaborated with colleagues across different teams to develop a user-friendly framework using Oracle DB, Shell scripts, SOAP, WSDL, and web frontend technologies.

 Developed tools using the framework for the Customer Care team, enabling them to handle inquiries independently.
 This reduced the need for Operations team